Mathias2k/ProjectServicera/README.md

 The main idea is: Are you a builder, a gardener, a plumber or something like that?
 So register in my website and someone can hire you about your infos.

-Tecnologies: JSP, MySQL 6.3, HTML/CSS, Tomcat 7, bootstrap, JQuery | Progress: Still working on it -> around 80% concluded
+Technologies: JSP, MySQL 6.3, HTML/CSS, Tomcat 7, bootstrap, JQuery | Progress: Still working on it -> around 80% concluded

 === ITS BELONGS ME AND ONLY ME === === Rodolfo Mathias de Moraes === Started in: December/11/2k16